Citronex/myreads/README.md

  * [React] (https://github.com/facebook/create-react-app)

 ## Installation
-To install all dependencies use `npm install`.
+To install all dependencies use `npm install`
 To start a server use `npm start`